ABQAURP is pleased to announce the selection of Tabassum Salam, MD, FACP, CHCQM as the recipient of the 2017 CHCQM Diplomate Achievement Award.

 Dr. Tabassum Salam is a board-certified Internal Medicine physician.
 She has been at Christiana Care Health System for over fifteen years.
 She spent many years as a clinician-educator and Associate Director of the Internal Medicine residency program.
 In this role, she practiced in both inpatient and outpatient clinical settings and educated resident physicians and medical students.
 Currently, Dr. Salam is a Senior Physician Advisor for Population Health at Christiana Care Health System.
 In this role, she leads and orchestrates population health management projects for the health system.
 She serves as the Medical Director of Care Link Services, leading a care coordination team of nurses, pharmacists and social workers who care for large populations throughout the state of Delaware.
 The Care Link team focuses on improving health outcomes and optimizing utilization of health care services in the populations it cares for.
 Dr. Salam also serves as the Governor of the Delaware Chapter of the American College of Physicians.

-The CHCQM Diplomate Achievement Award presentation will take place on May 19, 2017, at ABQAURP’s 40th Annual Conference!
+The CHCQM Diplomate Achievement Award presentation took place on May 19, 2017, at ABQAURP’s 40th Annual Conference!